massclown/HalfSwordTrainerMod/README.md

 * No ability to un-glitch yourself (weapons stuck in slots, player body joints stuck in unnatural positions, etc.).
 Invulnerability helps, though.

-* No ability to fly.
+* No ability to fly or jump.

 ## FAQ